EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - The primary source of data in ORD is from OPERA, where a OPERA-developed common data model of ODIM (Michelson et al. 2021) is used for years.
-- The national datasets (D03) are required to use ODIM, in case they are sending data in HDF5.
+- The national datasets (D03) are required to use ODIM in the case they are sending data in HDF5.
 - WMO has decided to follow the developed FM301 data model in the global radar data exchange, the transition period is presumably be long.
 ORD should be ready to supply data also in this model and format (netcdf).
 OPERA will develop a suitable framework for changing from ODIM to FM301.
 Converters are offered by WMO, and OPERA will develop a suitable addition to that to meet the requirements of OPERA.
 - Current data formats are HDF5 and BUFR for archived data.
 - Radar metadata for OPERA members is stored in OPERA database, WRD, and OSCAR database.
 The infromation is not necessarily aligned.